 • Evaluate vendors using factors unique to your business needs.

-• Choose the vendor based on requests for proposal (RFPs) and suitability.
+• Choose the vendor based on Requests For Proposals (RFPs) and suitability.

 • Assess vendor risks using standards such as ISO 27001, SIG Lite, NIST 800-53, HITRUST, and other standards.